lagadic/ustk/README.md

 			$ brew update
 			$ brew install fftw

-  - How to install VTK on Ubuntu 16.04 LTS
+  - How to install FFTW on Ubuntu 16.04 LTS

 			$ sudo apt-get install libfftw3-dev

-  - How to install VTK on Fedora 23
+  - How to install FFTW on Fedora 23

 			$ sudo yum install fftw

+  - How to use FFTW on Windows

+    Windows installation instructions can be found [here](http://www.fftw.org/install/windows.html).
+	You will have to download the binaries, and create the .lib files from the .def files.
+Then don't forget to add the folder to your PATH.
+	Tested on Windows 10, using visual studio 2015.

 #### How to build UsTK libraries

 - Create a workspace folder and enter in this folder